Autumn Term in Year 5 - Half termly letter

-Our power of reading text this term is ‘Goodnight Mr Tom’ by Michelle Magorian.
-We will use our text to inspire a range of writing, including descriptive writing, letters, scripts and writing in role.
-We will continue to have weekly Guided Reading, spelling, handwriting and grammar sessions to support your child’s literary development.
+We have started the term by using the picture book, “The Arrival” as inspiration for a range of writing including narrative, descriptions and diary entries.
+Later this term, we will be studying the power of reading text, ‘Street Child’ by Berlie Doherty which has great links to our topic.
+We will use our text to inspire a range of writing, including narratives, scripts, descriptions and diary entries.
+We will continue to have Guided Reading, spelling, handwriting and grammar sessions to support your child’s literary development.

 Trips and Special Events